 Additionally, if you have diabetes or a circulatory disorder, you should take special care if you detect any warts on your feet.
 In those cases, consult a podiatrist rather than attempting any over-the-counter care.

-Our foot specialists will use clinical strength medicines and specialized procedures to rid you of the warts once and for all.
+Our foot specialists will use specialized procedures to rid you of the warts once and for all.
 In cases where a surgical procedure is necessary, a local anesthetic will be administered.

-To schedule a checkup for diagnosis and to discuss your treatment options with our podiatrists, contact us today to make an appointment.
+To schedule a checkup for diagnosis and to discuss your plantar wart treatment options with our podiatrists, contact us today to make an appointment.
 Our teams in St. Catharines and Fort Erie are here to answer your call.